ThatBlokeCalledJay/auto-app-version/README.md

+## AutoAppVersion
+An Azure DevOps build and release task designed to automatically increment your app's version number.

-# Please note, this read me is a WIP and will be improved upon.
+### Please note, this read me is a WIP and will be improved upon.

+### Project ToDo

+  - [ ] Better Docs.
+  - [ ] Implement error handling and better user feedback.

-# auto-app-version
+## auto-app-version
 An Azure DevOps build and release task designed to automatically increment your app's version number.

 ## So what is this?
 Simply put...